Maximum Motivation - Setting your highest Intentions

 “S/He who has a why to live can bear almost any how” Friedrick Nietzsche

-Most people’s definition of motivation is “finding the energy to do something they don’t fully want to do”.
-This is a sure-fire way to achieve results far below what you are capable of or more often than not, just give up altogether.
-Even if you could continually re-energise yourself to achieve your goals, do you really want to live this way.
+Most people’s definition of motivation is usually “finding the energy to do something they don’t fully want to do”.
+This is a sure-fire way to achieve results far below what you are capable of or more often than not, just giving up altogether.
+Even if you have to continually re-energise yourself to achieve your goals, do you really want to live this way.

 We’re not saying that every goal that was successfully completed was rainbows and lollypops.
 Sometimes to complete a goal you are going to have to endure some pain and go places mentally and physically you may not want to.
 What we are saying however is that whether a goal was successfully completed with a big smile or gritted teeth, the successful person fully knew WHY they were striving to complete this challenge.
 They understood their WHY and the goal had tangible MEANING to them.

 WHAT DO YOU REALLY VALUE - Unless your goals have significant meaning to you then you will not be MOVED to see them to fruition, or at best you will struggle to achieve a sub-par outcome.
 As Nietzsche stated, we can bear almost anything if the WHY is big enough.

 Would you shovel shite in a sewer for 12 hours a day for the next 4 years, every day? ……Probably not?
 What if it was high paying, you had no other skills and you need to pay for your daughter/father/wife’s lifesaving medical treatment?
 Suddenly the context changes everything.
 Most people will not enjoy it but most people are good hearted and they will not falter, the meaning associated with caring for their loved ones can move mountains (of shite in this case).
 Context and Meaning are everything and if you are not fully aware of what you truly value then you will not know what is really driving you.